DATASCI 385 - Experimental Methods

 • The third paper uses a clever design, leveraging a referendum in the US to see which method is better to measure sensitive topics (spoiler: randomised response is the best one!)

-• The last one, by yours truly, addresses a major problem in developing countries: support for extralegal violence
+• The last one, by yours truly, uses a conjoint experiment to address a major problem in developing countries: support for extralegal violence

 • And I can say that the issue seems not to be that sensitive to a lot of respondents 😅

-• I hope they are useful and interesting for you! 😊
+• I hope you find them useful and interesting! 😊

 Drug and alcohol use amongst athletes 📋